christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 6. Review transaction details on the Ledger Nano's display screen, and approve the transaction on the device via the "check" button if the details are correct, else reject it via the "x" button.

 7. If you confirmed the transaction on the device, then *SimpleGUIWallet* will receive a signature from the Nano, append it to the transaction, and broadcast it to the BitShares network.
-The status pane will indicate if the transaction was sucessful or not.
+The status pane will indicate if the transaction was successful or not.

 After the transaction is broadcast, the balances in the Assets tab should update.
 If they do not, click "Refresh Balances" to refresh them.
 Likewise, the transfer operation should appear on the "History" tab, if the transaction was successful.

 Advanced usage
 --------------

-If you have followed this tutorial, then your new account is now solely controled by keys managed by your Ledger Nano S hardware wallet device.
+If you have followed this tutorial, then your new account is now solely controlled by keys managed by your Ledger Nano S hardware wallet device.
 It is possible that you may at some point desire to use some of the other features of the BitShares platform, beyond simple transfers.
 The *BitShares App for Ledger Nano S* can sign any valid BitShares transaction, provided you can send it to the device for signing.
 The "Raw Transactions" tab in *SimpleGUIWallet* allows this, provided you can construct the transaction as a JSON string.
 How to do this is not covered by this tutorial, but the reader is directed to consult the technical documentation for BitShares or to seek the help of the BitShares community via forums or chat rooms.

 Getting Support
 ===============